esgn/pgtuned/README.md

 ### docker-compose

-A docker-compose file is provided to illustrate how to use the PGTUned image in the context of a docker-compose project.
+A docker-compose file is provided to illustrate how to use the PGTuned image in the context of a docker-compose project.